 Blood pressure test

-Men and women beginning at age 18, blood pressure screenings are recommended at least every two years.
+Blood pressure screenings are recommended at least every two years for men and women beginning at age 18.
 However, if the systolic pressure (the top number on the blood pressure fraction) is between 120 and 139 and the diastolic pressure (the number on the bottom of the fraction) is between 80 and 89 mmHg or above, you may need screenings annually.

 Breast exam, physician